Barrier States Theory for Safety-Critical Multi-Objective Control: Applications Examples

 where $v_l$ is the leading vehicle's velocity (m$/$s), $a_l$ is the leading vehicle's acceleration (m$/$s$^2$), $M_f$ is the following vehicle's mass (kilograms), $f_0$, $f_1$ and $f_2$ are the aerodynamic drag constants, and $F$ is the following vehicle's wheel force (Newtons), i.e. the control input.

 The performance objective is to regulate the leading vehicle's speed at a desired velocity $v_d$.
-To achieve the performance objective, and be robust under some parametric perturbation, we introduce an integral action that integrates the regulation error $e = v_f - v_d$ which we augment its state to the dynamics.
-The derivative action is achieved by introducing and augmenting the derivative rate of change, i.e. acceleration of the following vehicle,
+To achieve the performance objective and ensure robustness to parametric perturbations, we introduce an integral action by augmenting the dynamics with an integral state of the regulation error, $e = v_f - v_d$.
+Consequently, derivative action is introduced by augmenting the rate of change of the error, $ \dot{e} $, whose dynamics correspond to the acceleration of the following vehicle,

 where $u = \dot{F}$ which we need to integrate then to produce the control input $F$.
 The problem now can be expressed by the following dynamics,